anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 - **Access Keys**: access AWS using the CLI or SDK
 - **Audit**: IAM Credential Reports & IAM Access Advisor

+### IAM Security Tools
+- IAM Credentials Report (account-level)
+  a report that lists all your account's users and the status of their various credentials.
+- IAM Access Advisor (user-level)
+  Access advisor shows the service permissions granted to a user and when those services were last accessed.
+  You can use this information to revise your policies
+ ---

 ## EC2 Section
 - **EC2 Instance**:  AMI (OS) + Instance Size (CPU + RAM) + Storage + security groups + EC2 User Data
 - **Security Groups**: Firewall attached to the EC2 instance